sankithavarma/Prasunet_WD_03/README.md

 The interactive interface and smooth game mechanics ensure a fun and competitive experience.

 Features

 Two-Player Mode: Play against another human player.
 Game State Tracking: Keep track of the current game state, including player turns and board status.
 Winning Conditions: Automatically check for and declare a winner when three markers are aligned in a row, column, or diagonal.
 Reset Functionality: Reset the game to play again without refreshing the page.

 Technologies Used

-HTML: For structuring the elements of the application.
+HTML: For structuring the elements of the application.</br>

-CSS: For styling the game and ensuring a visually appealing design.
+CSS: For styling the game and ensuring a visually appealing design.</br>
 JavaScript: For implementing the core functionality, including handling user clicks, tracking game state, and checking for winning conditions.